JonSeijo/project-euler/README.md

 # project-euler
-Solving the problems from projecteuler.net
+Solving the problems from project euler.
+Solutions in Python

+projecteuler.net